toddbranch/ECE383/labs/lab4/index.md

 ## System Overview

-Your software will read in three digit commands along with optional parameters.
+Your software will read in three-digit commands along with optional parameters.
 The list of commands you must implement is provided in Table 1.
 The commands are executed by your code as soon as the user finishes typing (i.e., they do not have to press "Enter").

 | Command | Description |
 | :-: | :-: |